canmom/canmom.github.io/fiction/lunarians.md

 It was part of the plan.
 The seeds had survived, in Harani's pocket.
 The fertiliser, however, had all been in the lander.

 ---

-I... hold on.
-No, I'm all right.
-It's a long time ago now.

 A memory for you.
 Uyam is laughing, and strikes a pose, the oxidiser line draped lazily over her shoulder.
 I am just behind, trying very hard to look dashing.
 My overalls are unzipped a tantalisingly calibrated distance.
 Someone wipes a thumb along my cheek, a photogenic streak of oil.